Call for Applications: Hubert H. Humphrey Fellowship Program 2023-2024

-The Hubert H. Humphrey Fellowship Program brings accomplished professionals from developing countries to the United States at a midpoint in their careers for a one-year program of non-degree study and related professional experiences.
+The Hubert H. Humphrey Fellowship Program brings accomplished professionals from developing countries to the United States at the midpoint in their careers for a 10-month program of non-degree study and related professional experiences.
 The program seeks to foster an exchange of knowledge and mutual understanding between American citizens and their professional counterparts from South Sudan.
-Successful applicants will be placed at participating universities in the United States from August 2022 – June 2023.
+Successful applicants will be placed at participating universities in the United States from August 2023 – June 2024.
 The Humphrey program is classified as a non-degree program by the Student and Exchange Visitor Information System (SEVIS).
 Humphrey Fellows cannot transfer from non-degree status to degree status under any circumstances.

 Fellowships are available in the following fields: